Are there restrictions on tattooing a minor in New Jersey?

 Answer:

-In New Jersey, it is an offense to tattoo a minor under the age of 18 years without obtained the written permission of the minor's parent or legal guardian.
+In New Jersey, it is illegal to tattoo a minor under the age of 18 without written permission from a parent or legal guardian.
+If neither exists, permission must come from someone who acts in place of a parent.
+Violating this law is considered a disorderly persons offense (N.J.
+Stat. § 2C:40-21).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.